travelsense/api/doc/structure.md

 * [Mappers](../src/Mapper)
 * [Model](../src/Model)

 Mappers is the layer responsible for CRUD operations on models.
 The storage-speific logic (e.g. SQL statments) must reside in mappers.
 The database mappers is a thin layer on top of PDO.
-The existing mappers can be fund in [src/Mapper](../src/Mapper).
 Mapers may operate entire model object as well as their ids.
 To keep it simple, there can be mappers without models and models without corresponding mappers.

 ## Controllers and routing
+Refer to [Silex routing documentation](http://silex.sensiolabs.org/doc/master/usage.html) to get the general idea.
+The routing is configured in [routing.php](../app/config/service/routing.php).
+The route parameters and HTTP GET parameters are passed to controller methods as arguments.
+There are two special argument types which can be used in conltrollers: `Symfony\Component\HttpFoundation\Request` - the entire HTTP request and `Api\Model\User` - the current user object.